silverstripe/developer-docs/en/02_Developer_Guides/06_Testing/04_Fixtures.md

     Players: =>App\Test\Player.joe,=>App\Test\Player.jack
 ```

+> [!WARNING]
+> Be aware the target of a relationship must be defined before it is referenced, for example the `hurricanes` team must appear in the fixture file before the line `Team: =>App\Test\Team.hurricanes`.

 The database is populated by instantiating `DataObject` objects and setting the fields declared in the `YAML`, then
 calling `write()` on those objects.
 Take for instance the `hurricances` record in the `YAML`.
 It is equivalent to
 writing: